nicolas-alder/KAFKA-EFDT/README.md

 <img src="https://github.com/NicolasBenjamin/KAFKA-EFDT/blob/master/readme_images/kv-store.png" width="700"/>

+Currently we make use of a persistent local state store.
+The settings of the state store (e.g. using it in-memory) can be easily changed in the "Treeworker" class.
 #### REST API LAYER
 Concrete description of how input data must be structured.
 The processing of the records is designed in a way that it is possible to feed